The Parish Team

 St Bede’s vision is to create a world class Catholic education that encourages students to help make the world a better place, with values of love, faith and hope.

 It sometimes puzzles people that monks can live miles away from their monasteries.
 The priests serving St Elizabeth’s are used to being asked about this.
-The English Benedictine Monks have a very long tradition of monks evangelizing miles from home.
+The English Benedictines have a very long tradition of their monks evangelizing miles from home.
 Christianity, in fact, was brought to England in 597 by 30 monks accompanying St Augustine of Canterbury, whom Pope St Gregory the Great despatched to bring the Gospel to the Anglo-Saxons.
 After the English Reformation three monasteries of English monks were established in France in the early 17th century, and within a short time monk-priests came back to England and Wales to minister to the Catholic community.
 Some of these monks were put to death simply because they were priests.
-The martyr St Alban Roe was a monk of the community now at Douai Abbey.
+The martyr St Alban Roe was a founder monk of the community now at Douai Abbey in Berkshire.

 History of St Elizabeth’s